AliciaMMorgan/cross-industry-pm-playbook/AI-Tool-Fluency/Build-Your-Path-AI-Guided-Career-Playbook.md

 - Any **project artifacts** (e.g., reports, tools, checklists) you’re able to safely reference
 - Any **feedback reports** (360 assessments, personality frameworks, leadership reviews) that can guide tone and content
 - A **free GitHub account**
-- Familiarity with Markdown (or willingness to learn)
+- Familiarity with Markdown (or willingness to learn)- AI tools can assist you with creating this as well through prompt engineering.

 ---